-UK parliament seizes Facebook files from app executive
+UK parliament seizes confidential Facebook documents

 LONDON (AP) — Britain’s parliament has seized confidential Facebook documents from the developer of a now-defunct bikini photo searching app as it seeks answers from the social media company about its data protection policies.

-The parliament’s digital committee sought the documents ahead of an international hearing it’s hosting on Tuesday to look into disinformation and “fake news.”
+Lawmakers sought the files ahead of an international hearing they’re hosting on Tuesday to look into disinformation and “fake news.”

-Committee Chairman Damian Collins tweeted on Sunday that it has “received the documents it ordered from Six4Three relating to Facebook.”
+The parliament’s Digital, Culture, Media and Sport Committee has “received the documents it ordered from Six4Three relating to Facebook,” Committee Chairman Damian Collins tweeted on Sunday .
+“Under UK law & parliamentary privilege we can publish papers if we choose to as part of our inquiry,” he said.

-The app maker, Six4Three, had acquired the files as part of a lawsuit against the social media giant.
+The app maker, Six4Three, had acquired the files as part of a U.S. lawsuit against the social media giant.
+It’s suing Facebook over a change to the social network’s privacy policies in 2015 that led to the company having to shut down its app, Pikinis, which let users find photos of their friends in bikinis and bathing suits by searching their friends list.

 Most Read Business Stories